Haberdasher

-Origin and use
+Etymology and usage

 The word haberdasher appears in Chaucer's Canterbury Tales.
 It is derived from the Anglo-French word hapertas.
 It is debatable what hapertas meant, but most likely it was some type of fabric or assorted small ware.
 A haberdasher would retail small wares, the goods of the pedlar, while a mercer would specialize in "linens, silks, fustian, worsted piece-goods and bedding".

 In Belgium and elsewhere in Continental Europe, Saint Nicholas remains their patron saint, while Saint Catherine was adopted by the Worshipful Company of Haberdashers in the City of London.